ks-no/fiks-io-client-encryption-dotnet/README.md

-# fiks-io-client-encryption-dotnet
+# KS.Fiks.IO.Crypto

-.NET library for ASICe encryption with Fiks IO clients.
+.NET library for ASiC-E encryption with Fiks IO clients.

-Used by both fiks-io-client-dotnet and fiks-io-send-client-dotnet
+Used by both fiks-io-client-dotnet and fiks-io-send-client-dotnet.

+## Prerequisites
+This library targets .NET Standard 2.1 and .NET 8